infoforcefeed/OlegDB/CONTRIBUTING.md

 We have a rather large amount of [issues](https://github.com/infoforcefeed/OlegDB/issues) in the github issue-tracking system.
-The general rule appears to be if it's not assigned, it's free game.
+The general rule appears to be if it's not assigned, it's fair game.
 Some tickets have a larger scope than others and this isn't really defined anywhere.
 If the ticket is just really vague but seems important, it's probably a discussion thing.